Fitness & Nutrition Support Inside Your Thailand Rehab Program

 Some people regulate best through simple movement, not long talking.
 If that sounds like you, tell us early.
 We can talk through what is safe as part of our holistic approach for your first two weeks.

-- Low impact and joint friendly: suitable for most fitness levels
+- Open daily once cleared: low impact, joint friendly, suitable for most fitness levels

-- Social without pressure: play with other clients or staff
+- Social without pressure: play with other clients or staff, equipment provided

 - Balanced plates: with protein, carbs, fats, and vegetables